IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 ```

 **Quantity Calculation:**
-- Each item gets up to the configured budget worth of units
+- Each item gets the selected days' supply at 5% of Vale of the Silent regional volume
-- Formula: `quantity = floor(budgetM * 1,000,000 / jitaSellPrice)`
+- Formula: `quantity = ceil(avgDailyVolume × 0.05 × days)`

+**Note:** Selected items are automatically cleared when running a new analysis.
+- Presets: 1 day, 3 days, 7 days (1 week), 30 days, or custom
-- Minimum quantity is always 1 (even if price exceeds budget)
+- Minimum quantity is always 1
-- Default budget is 100M ISK per item (enter "100" for 100M, configurable in the action bar)
+- This ensures you stock enough to meet estimated demand at your hub

 ## Tiered Pricing (No Competition)